Skip to main content

 Questions

-The House draws attention to:
+The House drew attention to:

 • increased risk of wildfires caused by climate change